Ollie L. Jefferson Timeless Visual Works

 Dr. Jefferson is an author and publisher of the inspiring book series,

 and theaters.
 From the start, productions have been a critical

 success while making headlines and performed by popular

-As the playwright wrote, "It Ain't Over Yet!"
+demand.
+As the playwright wrote, It Ain't Over Yet!

-Dr. Ollie L. Jefferson and Timeless Visual Works with the 1st Place Award of the Business Plan Competition.
-The grant is used for business growth to further the education and development of children, youth, and adults in Timeless Theater Academy.
+Howard University Cathy Hughes School of Communications presented Dr. Ollie L. Jefferson and Timeless Visual Works with the 1st Place Award of the Business Plan Competition.
+She is a recipient of the Donnie Fund presented by the Digitalundivided Team for catalyzing Black and Latinx women founders and entrepreneurs to build tech companies.
+The grant awards further support the media education and development of students in Timeless Theater Academy.
 Dr. Jefferson is on a mission to teach through multimedia.
-She is equipped with over 18 years of educating students and started her professorship at college to university-level research institutions.
-This includes teaching in the department of communications at the University of Maryland at College Park and Howard University
+Her professorship started in the Department of Communication at college and university research-oriented institutions such as the University of Maryland - College Park and Howard University.